Octopus vs OVO (2023 Comparison)

 Octopus does a lot when it comes to green energy.
 From the supply side, they operate £3.4 billion worth of renewable generation (enough to power 2 million homes).
 They have also committed £5 million to open a research lab for researching a low-carbon energy system and invested £10 million to build a low-carbon R&D centre.

 For customers, they offer 100% renewable electricity across all their tariffs as standard.
-They used to have a tariff that carbon offsets your gas usage too, but this is no longer available.
+They used to have a tariff that carbon offsets your gas usage, but this is no longer available.

 OVO also has a big focus on green initiatives.
 They aim to be a zero-carbon company by 2035 and have a sustainability plan to reach this goal called Plan Zero.
 They also plant 1 million trees a year in the UK through schools and communities.

-For customers, they don’t offer renewable electricity as standard but they do offer a ‘Greener’ upgrade to some of their tariffs for an additional cost, as noted above.
-This means you receive 100% renewable electricity, 10% green gas with the remaining 90% carbon offset and OVO make a £20 contribution to support new, UK generators.
+For customers, they don’t offer renewable electricity as standard, but they do offer a ‘Greener’ upgrade to some of their tariffs for an additional cost, as noted above.
+This means you receive 100% renewable electricity and 10% green gas with the remaining 90% carbon offset, and OVO makes a £20 contribution to support new UK generators.

 Octopus vs OVO: Who has better customer reviews?